juniorojha/gomango/README.md

 Clone this repository into your project folder residing in the src folder of your GOPATH.
 See [Writing Go Code](https://golang.org/doc/code.html) for more information.

-Update [queries.go](queries.go) with your MongDB details and credentials.
+Update [queries.go](queries.go) with your MongoDB details and credentials.

 Import the package gomango into the code wherever required like this